KlasKronander/blender-path-selector/README.md

-# Add-on for extracting robot path data from blender
+# Add-on for extracting path data from blender
 Blender is a fantastic machine with incredible mesh object navigation, selection and editing properties.
 This is an add-on for Blender which allows to export select information from blender models.

 ## Setup